 If your school doesn’t offer extra lessons, try to make individual arrangements with your teacher or find a private tutor.
 One-on-one lessons can be extremely useful because whoever is going over the work with you might be able to identify which concepts you are struggling with in particular and explain them to you in a way that you understand.

 8. Do Past Papers

 This is the best way to be successful in Matric.
-Once you have studied your syllabus and know the concepts well, past papers are the next step to a successful test.
+Once you have studied your syllabus and know the concepts well, do as many matric past exam papers as possible.

 Teachers like to test the same work year after year, so if you’re performing well in past papers then it is likely that you will do well in your exam.
 The important things to remember when using past papers are to always do them under exam conditions – time yourself and don’t look at your notes or the memorandum assuming,

 “Oh, of course, I’ll definitely figure that out in the exam.”